Visma-AutoPay/http-signatures/README.md

         .build();
 ```

-Apart from those defined above, verified signature can contain any components.
+Apart from those defined above, the verified signature can contain any
+components.

 ##### Signature parameters

-Required parameters must be present in verified signature.
+Required parameters must be present in the verified signature.
 For full list, see [SignatureParameterType](https://visma-autopay.github.io/http-signatures/com/visma/autopay/http/signature/SignatureParameterType.html)
 ```java
 var requiredParameters = List.of(SignatureParameterType.KEY_ID, SignatureParameterType.CREATED, SignatureParameterType.NONCE);
 ```

-Forbidden parameters must not be present in verified signature
+Forbidden parameters must not be present the in verified signature
 ```java
 var forbiddenParameters = List.of(SignatureParameterType.ALGORITHM);
 ```